KevinKra/My_notes/AWS/solutions_architect.md

 - **EBS magnetic HDD** - **standard** - Workloads where data is infrequently accessed and not using something like S3 Glacier.
   > _Volume Size: 1 GiB - 1 TiB, Max IOPS Volume: 40-200_

+### Volumes and Snapshots

+- Volumes exist on EBS.
+Think of EBS as a virtual hard disk.
+- **Snapshots exist on S3**.
+Think of snapshots as a photograph of the disk.
+- Snapshots are point-of-time copies of Volumes.
+- Snapshots are incremental -- this means that only the blocks that have changed since your last snapshot are moved to S3.
+- The first snapshot takes some time to create.
+- To create a snapshot for Amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot to ensure it is consistent.
+Though, it can still be taken while the instance is running.
+- You can create AMI's from both Volumes and Snapshots.
+- You can change EBS volume sizes on the fly, including changing the size and storage type.
+- Volumes will **ALWAYS** be in the AZ as the EC2 instance.
+- EC2 AZ change.
+EC2 volumes can be moved from one AZ to another.
+To move an EC2 volume, take a snapshot of it, create an AMI from the snapshot, then use the AMI to launch the EC2 instance in a new AZ.
+- EC2 Region change.
+Take a snapshot of the EC2 volume, create an AMI from the snapshot, copy the AMI from one region to another.
+Then use the copied AMI to launch the new EC2 instance in the new region.

+* **What ever AZ an EC2 instance is located, the EBS volume with be in the same location.** When you have a virtual machine, you would want the virtual hard drive to be as close as possible, so having them in the same location is a logical conclusion.

+* **How do you move an EDS volume to a new location?**

+* a **snapshot** is a "photograph" of the disk.

+* **When you terminate an EC2 instance will the root and EBS volumes all terminate?**
+  _No.
+When you terminate an EC2 instance only the root volume will terminate with it.
+You will need to manually terminate additional EBS volumes that you had provisioned._

 ---

 ## Databases on AWS <a name="databases-on-aws"></a>